 Demographics make pension provision a growth market

 Pension solutions and advice are therefore a growth market.
-After all, people depend on support and advice to address pension gaps and risks in a self-determined manner.
-In this environment, Swiss Life’s work, advice and products will continue to grow in importance, and Swiss Life sees growth opportunities and differentiation potential in the market for pension solutions and advice.
+People depend on support and advice to address pension gaps and risks in a self-determined manner.
+In this environment, Swiss Life’s work, advice and products will continue to grow in importance.
+Swiss Life therefore sees growth opportunities and differentiation potential in the market for pension solutions and advice.

 Unique market position

-The basis for this is its unique positioning: Swiss Life enjoys a strong position in attractive European markets and the expertise of its over 17000 advisors sets the company apart from the competition.
-In recent years, Swiss Life has demonstrated emphatically that it was able to achieve resilient returns and growing results despite a low interest rate environment.
+The company’s unique positioning is fundamental to its further development: Swiss Life has a strong foothold as a provider of pension solutions in attractive European markets.
+The expertise of some 17 000 advisors distinguishes the company from its competitors.
+In recent years, Swiss Life has emphatically demonstrated that it can achieve resilient returns and improve results despite a challenging backdrop and has adapted its product portfolio to the market environment.

-At the same time, Swiss Life has consistently adapted its product portfolio to the low interest rate environment.
-In addition, Swiss Life has a strongly growing asset management business with Swiss Life Asset Managers, with particular strengths in the area of real assets, resulting in a business model with diverse profit sources.
+In addition, Swiss Life Asset Managers provides Swiss Life with a fast-growing asset management business with particular strengths in the area of real assets.
+The result is a business model with multiple profit sources.

 Swiss Life 2024